We're here to help

 MSPs manage the data and IT services for all kinds of vital businesses, from airports and logistics companies, to food and clothing retailers.

-Unfortunately, nefarious hackers know that successfully breaching an MSP allows them to move around inside their systems, sneakily installing malware and exploiting any software vulnerabilities.
+Unfortunately, successfully breaching an MSP allows hackers to move around inside their systems, sneakily installing malware and exploiting any software vulnerabilities.

-By accessing an MSP’s VPN and remote tools, they can then seize their clients’ personal data, shutting down multiple business operations and attempting to extract huge ransoms from them in the process.
+By accessing an MSP’s VPN and remote tools, they can then seize their clients’ personal data, shutting down the business operations of multiple businesses whilst attempting to extract huge ransoms from them in the process.

 How can MSPs protect themselves from cybercriminals?

-Despite these high-profile attacks, only 45% of all UK businesses admit to being insured against cybersecurity risks.
+Despite these high-profile attacks, only 45% of UK businesses admit to being insured against cybersecurity risks.

 What’s more, a recent survey of MSPs found that almost half (47%) experienced three or more online breaches in the space of a year.